Manuals

 12. Reflective sticker

-Figure 2.2.1: Steel braces in the load-bearing system.
+Figure 6: Steel braces in the load bearing system.

-Another important marking on the pen is the red band fastened to the two steel brackets indicating that the sinker tube has its last mirror welding between these two brackets.
+Another important marking on the pen is the red band attached to the two steel brackets shown in Figure 8 indicating that the sinker tube has its last butt fusion welding between these two brackets.

-Figure 2.3.2: Red bands on steel brackets indicating the last welding of the sinker tube.
+Figure 8: Red bands on steel brackets indicating the last butt fusion welding of the sinker tube.

 2.4 Net buoyancy for the pen